reduxjs/redux/docs/recipes/ServerRendering.md

 ### Install Packages

 For this example, we'll be using [Express](http://expressjs.com/) as a simple web server.
+We'll include the [serve-static](https://www.npmjs.com/package/serve-static) middleware to handle static files, which we'll see in just a bit.

 We also need to install the React bindings for Redux, since they are not included in Redux by default.

-    npm install --save react-redux express serve-static
+    npm install --save express serve-static react-redux

 ## The Server Side